Pain is so much more than tissue damage. Pain is about protection. The question is what determines the need for

 The only expert on someone's pain is that person themselves.
 Healing from persistent pain requires a team but the team must be led by the patient.
 The clinician must be like a drivers ed. instructor.
 Guide and advise but the patient must drive.

 Chronic conditions like persisting pain do not resolve with acute care solutions.
 Working toward creating long term change will not happen quickly.
 Patient autonomy is the best solution.

 People in pain frequently move more stiffly and with less freedom of movement.
 This can actually keep the pain active.
 One critical goal is to keep moving and to work mindfully to expand movement options.

-1. The basics of pain: a biopsychosocial understanding 8 credit hours
+1. The basics of pain: simplifying a complex problem 6 credit hours

 2. The Third Space: collaboration leads to success.
 6 credit hours

 3. Pain: treatment and tools 8 credit hours

 4. Critical thinking and implementing evidence and science based treatments.
 In development.
 Anticipated 8 credit hours.

 5. Chronic knee pain: a biopsychosocial approach 2 credit hours.